Fixed Term Vs Periodic Leases: What Landlords Need To Know

 As an investor, it pays to know your rights and responsibilities when it comes to tenants.

-There are two main types of lease agreements in New South Wales – fixed term and periodic.
+There are two main types of lease agreements in Western Australia – fixed term and periodic.
 ‘Here’s what you need to know about each of these agreements and how they function:

 The ‘traditional’ fixed term lease agreement

-The vast majority of lease agreements will start out as fixed term, signing the tenant up for a block of time such as 6 or 12 months.
+The vast majority of lease agreements will start out as fixed term, generally signing the tenant up for 6 or 12 months.

 If you plan to raise the rent during this time, you’ll need to include these details in the original lease agreement.
 Before this increase can take effect, you’ll also need to give tenants 60 days’ notice.

-If you don’t include information about rent increases in the original agreement and the lease is for less than two years, you can’t ask for an increase.
+If you don’t include information about rent increases or rent reviews you can’t ask for an increase.

 Can tenants get out of fixed term leases?

 While a fixed term lease can limit your ability to increase rent, it does protect you if your tenant decides to break the lease early.
-Your tenant may be required to continue paying rent until someone else takes over, along with a percentage of advertising costs.
-Alternatively, you can choose to include a one-off ‘break fee’ clause in your lease agreement to set a fixed fee for breaking the lease.
+Your tenant will be required to pay the penalties or alternative arrangements can be agreed to my mutual negotiation.

 Once the fixed term is up, tenants automatically transfer to a periodic agreement unless a new fixed term agreement is put in place.